Now let’s craft the story

 Why Write the Adventure is different

-I know your inbox is already full of writing advice newsletters, but Write the Adventure is specifically for travel and adventure writers who want to turn their experiences into book-length narratives.
+I know your inbox is already full of newsletters, but Write the Adventure is specifically for travel and adventure writers who want to turn their experiences into book-length narratives.

 My approach is simple: I’m all about constructive, kind encouragement so your story sounds like you.